 Being a parent can be scary, exciting, happy, sad, and frustrating.
-You or others around you may question whether or not you are doing something 100% right and sometimes you may find that you aren’t.
-When you add in raising a child with attention deficit hyperactivity disorder (ADHD/ADD) or Autism Spectrum Disorder (ASD), those daily challenges can start to feel a bit overwhelming.
+You or others around you may question whether or not you are doing something 100% right, and sometimes you may find that you aren’t.
+When you add in raising a child with attention deficit hyperactivity disorder (ADHD/ADD) or Autism Spectrum Disorder (ASD), those daily challenges can feel overwhelming.
 Yet, none of this should defeat you!
-Feel more prepared with these 3 steps, which will allow you to better connect with your child and find out more about yourself.
+Feel more prepared with these 3 steps, which will allow you to better connect with your child and learn more about yourself.

 Get a comprehensive assessment for your child.